filipproch/gcmnetworkmanager-android-example/README.md

 # gcmnetworkmanager-android-example
+### NOTICE: information based on GPS 7.8.0

-An example for GCMNetworkManager introduced on I/O 2015
+**An example for GCMNetworkManager introduced on I/O 2015 I wrote a nice blogpost about using this API, check it out http://jacktech24.blogspot.cz/2015/08/working-with-gcmnetworkmanager-on.html**

 Use the code below together with the example provided to schedule a OneOff task from your Activity, Fragment, anywhere
 ```java